JennaDalgety/epl_data_scraper/README.md

-This will be a data scraper for EPL stats from the Premier League website :soccer
+This will be a data scraper for EPL stats from the Premier League website ⚽️